Rewriting History: A Recipe for Interventional Analyses to Study Data Effects on Model Behavior: Experimental Setup

 \subsection{Selecting Items}

-We perform two kinds of interventions for a particular data batch: (1) replacing documents that match items learned at a particular checkpoint with unrelated documents in order to \emph{suppress learning}; and (2) replacing unrelated documents with documents that match items learned at a later checkpoint to \emph{promote learning} earlier.
+For our factual knowledge studies, we perform two kinds of interventions for a particular data batch: (1) replacing documents that match items learned at a particular checkpoint with unrelated documents in order to \emph{suppress learning}; and (2) replacing unrelated documents with documents that match items learned at a later checkpoint to \emph{promote learning} earlier.
+To do so, we identify the first checkpoint at which certain facts (represented by items in our evaluation dataset) are ``definitively learned''.
+We define a checkpoint at which a fact is first ``definitively learned'' as the one where its item is first answered correctly (being incorrect at all previous checkpoints) and remains correct until a certain future checkpoint, specifically checkpoint 20 (10K steps) for OLMo 2 1B and checkpoint 30 (30K steps) for OLMo 2 7B in our experiments.
+Our definition enforces correctness for some future checkpoints to reduce the risk of targeting items labeled correctly by chance.

-To do so, we first identify at which checkpoints certain facts (represented by items in our evaluation dataset) are first and permanently ``learned''.
-We define the checkpoint at which a fact is first permanently learned as the one where its item is first answered correctly, as long as it also remains correct at all later checkpoints that we evaluate on.
-We evaluate on the first 30 checkpoints (30K steps) for OLMo 2 7B and the first 20 checkpoints (10K steps) for OLMo 2 1B.
+For our gender bias study, we perform a single type of intervention that aims to mitigate bias exhibited by the model, defined as a difference in task performance that favors one gender over another.
+In this setting, we simply select target items as those which exhibit bias at a particular checkpoint.

 The early stages of pretraining are where the OLMo models exhibit the most improvement in performance for all datasets.
 We also find that the early checkpoints are where most items are learned (by our definition), with at least 80\% of learned items being labeled correctly by step 4,000 for the 1B model and step 3,000 for the 7B model (see Appendix Fig.~\ref{fig:learned-items}).
 For items learned at a particular checkpoint, we identify the subset that have some number of matching documents in the data batch immediately preceding that checkpoint and use those as our target subset $\mathcal{E}^{\text{target}}$.